Ralph Elliot Holcomb - Supreme Sacrifice

 The news account concluded with a remark about the town, “As a mark of respect for this war hero, most of the business places in the city were closed during the hours of the funeral.”

-Research Notes: Much of the information for this post was found in a newspaper article from the Monroe Evening Times (January 14, 1919).
+Research Notes: Much of the information for this post was found in a newspaper article from the Monroe Evening Times (January 14, 1919) and the book "Brodhead's Tribute to Her Men of Service, 1914-1918."
 Additional information was obtained from the United States Census and other web-based and local sources.